raj-pranav/learn-solidity/Tutorials/Beginners/8-Operators-in-solidity.md

 [<img alt="Twitter Follow" src="https://img.shields.io/twitter/follow/PranavRaj90?style=social">](https://twitter.com/intent/follow?screen_name=PranavRaj90)
 [<img alt="GitHub watchers" src="https://img.shields.io/github/watchers/raj-pranav/learn-solidity?label=Learn%20Solidity&style=social">](https://github.com/raj-pranav/learn-solidity/)

-> DRAFT

 # Operators in Solidity
-Operators in any programming language provide symbols to perform various mathematical operations.Each operator has it's symbol and it always performs a specific operation.These operands should have a sepecific [data type](https://github.com/raj-pranav/learn-solidity/blob/main/Tutorials/Beginners/2-Data_types_solidity.md) and the operation on the given operands would result in error, if data type of both the operand as not THE same.
+Operators in any programming language provide symbols to perform various mathematical operations.Each operator has it's symbol and it always performs a specific operation.These operands should have the same [data type](https://github.com/raj-pranav/learn-solidity/blob/main/Tutorials/Beginners/2-Data_types_solidity.md) otherwise, the operation on given operands would result in **error**; if data type of both the operand as not THE same.
 Like any other programming language, solidity also supports all the standard operators (except a few like _Floor divison_ `//`).

 ![image](https://user-images.githubusercontent.com/48473708/151010420-327d7739-2258-4b30-b031-f1f1b92aeb5c.png)